Eyupc/LevelSystem-overlay/README.md

 }

 ## Example
-You can find an example of a client file in -> example/client.html
+You can find an example in example/client.html
 ## Contact
 Discord: Eyup#6692